brevzin/cpp_proposals/3420_reflection_of_templates/reflection-of-templates.md

 - the other elements of a template declaration&mdash;constraints, predicate in the `noexcept` or `explicit` specifiers, default template arguments, and default function arguments&mdash;are kept together with the template declaration;
 - new declarations are obtained from existing declarations in a functional manner, and the "deltas" are expressed as token sequences.

 The initial proposal [@P3420R0] allowed accessing all parts of a template definition as token sequences.
-However, for some implementations it was difficult to perform such extrication, and also made it difficult to define how names are looked up after splicing.
+However, for some implementations performing such extrication was deemed difficult.
+Also, separating parts of a function declaration made it difficult to define how names are looked up after splicing.

 We paid special attention to preserve the spirit and design style of [@P2996R7] and to ensure seamless interoperation with it.